 The long-term effects of abuse are well-known.
 People die every year at the hands of abusers, or suffer from serious mental illness.
 If you are in an abusive relationship and you recognize it, you should do everything in your power to separate, including seeking a divorce.
 Don’t let fear lock you away.
 Pick up the phone and call someone for help, whether it is the police, a battered person’s shelter, or a divorce lawyer.

-If you want help finding assistance and you live in Washington state, call Elise Buie Family Law Group, PLLC for a free and confidential consultation.
+If you want help finding assistance and you live in Washington state, call Elise Buie Family Law Group, PLLC for a confidential consultation.